 This poor little blog cannot possibly hope to topple or even shake the great Gibraltar that is the Universalist church.
 But what I love about exploring Universalism, what makes it so fun for me, is that there’s a genuine sense of newness to it.
 The anaesthetic that the Universalist brainworm secretes, euphoric though it is—who can deny the believer’s genuine joy?—conceals all kinds of fascinating adaptive structures.
 With the magic sunglasses, these pop right out in living color, and you can see them every day on the front page of the Times.
 It’s like going on a galactic mission to Planet Earth.
 America the home of the free and the brave, and Plainland the home of the Universalist corporate theocracy, are the same physical place.
 But you can be excused for wishing you hadn’t left your spacesuit back on the ship.

-To continue the discussion from part 6, we were talking about governments.
+To continue the discussion from Chapter 6, we were talking about governments.
 Or as we say when we use the magic sunglasses, sovcorps.

 The fundamental problem of modern history is to understand the great massacres of the 20th century.
 To at least the first approximation, any general theory of modern history must be a theory of democide.